bernier-db/grav-json-site/README.md

 ## To Do

-- [ ] Add possibility to exclude urls
+- [x] Add possibility to exclude routes